ADVERTISEMENT

 1. Fasten a sturdy header cord to a firm pillow.
 Loop doubled foundation cords over it using lark’s-head knots.

 2. Fasten a long strand of yarn of contrasting color at the left edge of the work.
 Pass it around the first foundation thread in a half hitch, as shown.
 Then repeat, for a double half hitch.
-(The example below shown has two rows already worked.)
+(The example shown below has two rows already worked.)

 3. Snug the double half hitch up against the previous row.